 Kaddie Platt joined the University of Houston Volleyball program and was named head coach on March 27, 2012.
-Named the sixth head coach in program history, Platt comes to UH after 17 seasons as the head coach at Houston Baptist.
+Named the sixth head coach in program history, Platt came to UH after 17 seasons as the head coach at Houston Baptist.

 During her first season at the helm of the Cougars, Platt led Houston to a 9-19 overall record and a 7-9 mark in the program's final season in Conference USA.
 Earning the No. 7 seed in the C-USA Championship, Platt led the Cougars to an exciting 3-2 victory over No. 2 seed Rice in Tulsa.
 Platt secured her 500th career victory and first win as Houston's head coach on Sept.
-1 in a 3-1 win at Lipscomb.
+1, 2012 in a 3-1 win at Lipscomb.

 Platt coached seniors Katie Norris and Chandace Tryon to All-Conference First and Second Team honors, respectively, while freshman Emily Howard was named to C-USA's All-Freshman Team.
 Platt also coached C-USA All-Academic Team member Stephanie Nwachukwu to the post season honor.

 |College||Houston Baptist University, 1994

 Bachelor's Education, History, Human Kinetics / Master's of Education

 |College||Houston Baptist University (1988-91)|

 |High School||Alief Elsik High School|

 |2006||Red River Athletic Conference Champions|